 (Posted January 3, 2019)

-Huntingdon, Pa.- On Monday, January 21, 2019, community leader and activist Payton Head will present the address at Juniata College’s Martin Luther King Jr. Convocation.
+Huntingdon, Pa.- On February 7, 2019, community leader and activist Payton Head will present the address at Juniata College’s Martin Luther King Jr. Convocation.
 Head leads discussions on the relationship between race, gender, sexual orientation and the community dynamics of college campuses.
-The Convocation, including Head’s address, begins at 4 p.m. in the Rosenberger Auditorium, Halbritter Center for the Performing Arts.
+The Convocation, including Head’s address, begins at 4 p.m. in Alumni Hall, Brumbaugh Academic Center.
 It is free and open to the public.

 Head graduated from the University of Missouri, where he served as student body president and spearheaded a movement after encountering racial slurs in 2015.
 The conversations Head held at the University sparked student protests that made national headlines, and brought to light years of bias incidents and behaviors targeted to students and faculty from underrepresented groups.
 These conversations eventually led to the resignation of the University’s president.